armada-ths/old.armada.nu/content/exhibitor-info/tall-image-no-text.md

 Lunch tickets will be handed out in the service desk when checking in before the fair and each lunch ticket has a specific time slot to attend.

-If you have questions regarding the service or lounges, please contact Maria Signell at maria.signell@armada.nu
+If you have questions regarding the service or lounges, please contact Head of Service and Sponsorship, Maria Signell at maria.signell@armada.nu